TimothyOlanrewaju/FMCK-Canteen-App-Documentation-Site/docs/users/Getting Started.md

 > The Canteen Manager may decline a request if the meal items are unavailable at a particular time.

-#### Request on Weekends
+#### Request on Weekends and Public Holidays

-Clinicians on duty during the weekends are allowed to make two meal requests.
+Clinicians on duty during the weekends and public holidays are allowed to make two meal requests.

 ### Meals Management (Canteen Manager)